quicwg/base-drafts/draft-ietf-quic-http.md

 Note that unlike in {{!RFC7540}}, the root of the tree cannot be referenced using a Stream ID of 0, as in QUIC stream 0 carries a valid HTTP request.
 The root of the tree cannot be reprioritized.

+The PRIORITY frame can express relationships which might not be permitted based on the stream on which it is sent or its position in the stream.
+These situations MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+The following situations are examples of invalid PRIORITY frames:

-A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
-Likewise, a PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11` MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+- A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11`
+- A PRIORITY frame sent on a request stream which expresses a dependency on a request with a greater Stream ID than the current stream
+- A PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11`
+- A PRIORITY frame which claims to reference a request, but the associated ID does not identify a client-initiated bidirectional stream

 A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_MALFORMED_FRAME.

-When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
-A server MUST treat receipt of a PRIORITY frame identifying a stream of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not yet permitted